HL7/davinci-dtr/input/pagecontent/formal_specification.md

 Questionnaires and ValueSets SHALL be version specific to address the possibility of breaking changes between differing versions.

+> There is no need for the user to see the Questionnaire if it can be auto completed, unless they need to approve sending the result to the payer or to *sign* the information prior to submission.
+The application SHALL give the provider the ability, but not the requirement to review any information prior to sending it to a third party.
+This ability may be *turned-off* by the organization and possibly the individual provider.
+>
+> If the resulting information is to be sent to a third  party (e.g., payer), the DTR SMART on FHIR App (or equivalent native app) SHALL include a configurable step to allow  the provider to review and grant permission to send the information gathered in the QuestionnaireResponse before sending.
+If the resulting information is to be sent to a third party (e.g., payer) see [Section 4.4.5.1](specification__behaviors__persisting_application_state.html#smart-on-fhir-applications-and-servers)
+>
+> However, this SHOULD be configurable on a site or provider basis.

+DTR does not support creating new orders or changing existing orders.
+DTR supports documentation requirements for device, service, and medication requests.
+When the required documentation cannot be populated from the EHR, DTR SHOULD provide the ability to capture the missing information.

 #### CQL Rules
 CQL can either be embedded inline as part of an expression or referenced in a library.
 All libraries needed by a questionnaire SHALL be referenced by the cqf-library extension which SHALL be resolvable by the SMART app.
 Metadata about the rules will be represented as a FHIR Library resource.
 The payer SHALL provide this as a FHIR resource, such that the DTR process will be executing a FHIR read interaction on the payer's server.